Barnsley Pals: Ancre

 The Somme Offensive was still continuing when 31st Division returned to the sector on 8 October.
 13th Y&L was billeted in Sarton, 14th Y&L returned to Gezaincourt.
 Between 13 and 21 October they received large drafts of 'Derby men – 169 to the 13th, 249 to the 14th.
 Although these men strengthened the units numerically, they diluted the Barnsley character of the battalions.
 From 18 October the battalions took their places in the line in front of Colincamps and in John Copse, now thick with mud.
 For the Battle of the Ancre, which was to be the last big operation of the year, 31st Division made another attempt to capture Serre on 13 November, but 94th Bde was still not fit for active operations and although standing by it was not employed except to rescue the wounded.
 The battalions continued to hold the trenches in front of Serre during the winter, carrying out occasional raids, and having many men evacuated to hospital suffering from Trench foot.
 However fresh drafts kept them up to a strength: the 13th Y&L numbered 26 officers and 946 ORs at New Year.
 The division was rested from 12 January to 7 February 1917, and the troops underwent training.

-In late February 1917 the Germans began withdrawing to the Hindenburg Line (Operation Alberich).
-They disappeared from the Ancre Front on 24 February and 31st Division was ordered to send out strong patrols next day to regain touch with them.
+In late February 1917, the Germans began withdrawing to the Hindenburg Line (Operation Alberich).
+They disappeared from the Ancre Front on 24 February, and the 31st Division was ordered to send out strong patrols the next day to regain touch with them.
 These patrols entered Serre, and over following days the division's advanced guards continued forwards, skirmishing with German rearguards and dealing with booby-traps.
 The Barnsley battalions passed Gommecourt Wood, scene of bitter fighting on 1 July 1916, and worked their way to Puisieux by 9 March, engaging the enemy in patrol actions until 12 March, when 31st Division was squeezed out as British units converged on the shorter Hindenburg Line.
 It was then held in readiness for an operation but was not called upon, and on 19 March the division began a six-day march to join First Army north of Arras.

 Oppy Wood, 1917.
 Evening, by John Nash.